casszhao/cass/index.md

 <font color=White>Test</font>
 <font color=White>Test</font>

-I am looking for highly motivated PhD students.
-A [fully funded PhD (UKRI rate)](https://www.findaphd.com/phds/project/towards-responsible-and-accessible-large-language-models/?p169516) studentship (3.5 years) is available.
+I am looking for highly motivated PhD students. <font color=blue>Two funded PhD positions</font> for 3.5 years are available, one on UKRI rate and one on UKRI for both the UK and overseas.
 Contact me if interested.
+Self-funding with your own topic is welcome too.

 <font color=White>Test</font>
 <font color=White>Test</font>